bohao2014/hitos/README.md

 copy files under hitos/mount_files to hitos/hdc/usr/root to uplad the fies on the os if mount failed, try more times with same cmd

+test folder is created to save test program